-The church of San Bartolomeo all' Isola was founded in the 10th century by the Holy Roman Emperor Otto IIIto honour his friend St Adalbert, Bishop of Prague.
-It was restored in 1624 by the Roman architect Orazio Torriani (1602-57).
+The church of San Bartolomeo all' Isola was founded in the 10th century by the Holy Roman Emperor Otto III (r.
+996-1002) to honour his friend St Adalbert, Bishop of Prague.
+The church was restored in 1624 by the Roman architect Orazio Torriani (1602-57).

-The interior contains 14 antique columns and an ancient well-head, which has been set into the chancel steps.
-A porphyry basin from the Baths of Caracalla serves as both the high altar and a reliquary for the (purported) bones of St Bartholomew.
-The beautifully carved well-head bears the figures of Christ, St Adalbert, St Bartholomew and Otto III.
+The nave is flanked by 14 antique columns.
+A porphyry basin from the Baths of Caracalla serves as both the high altar and a reliquary for the (putative) bones of St Bartholomew.

 Set into the chancel steps is a medieval well-head, which bears the figures of Christ, a bishop (either St Paulinus or St Adalbert), St Bartholomew, and Emperor Otto III.
 Letters next to their heads form the inscription: OS PVTEI SANCTI CIRCVMDANT ORBE ROTANTI (The saints surround the mouth of the well as the orb rotates).

 The church stands on the Isola Tiberina, a small island in the river Tiber, which was once the site of the ancient Temple of Aesculapius (early 3rd century BCE).